Menu Display

 The evolution of technology will have an increasingly rapid effect on utilities as well, both directly, with the technical solution adopted by companies throughout the sector, and through changes in customers' habits and expectations.

-Hera has an Innovation Department since 2014, constantly committed not only to Research and Development but also to bringing into the various business areas the use of the most sophisticated technologies selected from the world's best providers.
-The Business plan to 2025 envisages investments in innovation and technology of around 1 billion euro, 25% of the total.
+Hera has an Innovation Department since 2014, constantly committed not only to Research and Development but also to bringing into the various business areas the use of the most sophisticated technologies selected from the world's best providers, such as Artificial Intelligence, Machine Learning, and other technological applications to provide ever higher quality services to customers, increase asset resilience, and optimize financial returns.
+The 2028 plan includes investments in innovation and technology amounting to approximately 1.3 billion euros, or 25% of the total.

 A growing awareness of the issues created by resource management models used in the previous millennium poses new challenges for utilities, who manage resources that are both scarce and essential for everyday life.